Randomized Kriging Believer for Parallel Bayesian Optimization with Regret Bounds: Introduction

-\paragraph{Greedy Selection Methods.} Motivated by these computational challenges, greedy PBO methods, including our RKB, have also been actively studied.
+\paragraph{Greedy selection methods.} Greedy PBO methods, including our RKB, have also been actively studied.
 Importantly, these greedy approaches have low computational complexity in $Q$, comparable to sequential BO, and naturally support asynchronous parallelization.
-BUCB \citep{Desautels2014-Parallelizing}, UCB with pure exploration (UCB-PE) \citep{Contal2013-Parallel}, and DPP-based greedy approximations \citep{kathuria2016-batched} have regret guarantees but often suffer from over-exploration, similarly to phased elimination \citep{li2022gaussian}.
+BUCB \citep{Desautels2014-Parallelizing}, UCB with pure exploration (UCB-PE) \citep{Contal2013-Parallel}, and DPP-based greedy approximations \citep{kathuria2016-batched} have regret guarantees but often suffer from over-exploration.
 In contrast, KB \citep{Ginsbourger2010-kriging}, constant liar \citep{Ginsbourger2010-kriging}, simulation matching \citep{Azimi2010-batch}, and local penalization (LP) \citep{Gonzalez2016-batch} often show superior performance.
-Furthermore, Monte Carlo (MC)–estimation-based PBO for utility-based AFs, such as EI \citep{Snoek2012-Practical,Wilson2018-Maximizing,balandat2020-botorch,wang2020-parallel} and MES \citep{Takeno2020-Multifidelity,takeno2022-sequential,Takeno2022-generalized} has also been widely used.
+Furthermore, Monte Carlo (MC)-estimation-based PBO for utility-based AFs, such as EI \citep{Snoek2012-Practical,Wilson2018-Maximizing,balandat2020-botorch,wang2020-parallel} and max-value entropy search (MES) \citep{Takeno2020-Multifidelity,takeno2022-sequential,Takeno2022-generalized} has also been widely used.
 The MC estimation-based methods greedily select inputs by maximizing the AF conditioned on ongoing evaluations and averaging over multiple posterior samples.
 Thus, our RKB can be interpreted as a special case that uses a single MC sample, although our regret analysis applies only to this single-sample setting.
-The empirical effectiveness of these heuristics has been demonstrated in multiple studies shown above, but lacks theoretical guarantees.
+The empirical effectiveness of these heuristics has been demonstrated in multiple studies above, but lacks theoretical guarantees.

-\paragraph{Distributed Selection Methods.} A third line of work is fully distributed PBO, especially for the case that even linear computational dependence on $Q$ is prohibitive.
+\paragraph{Distributed selection methods.} A third line of work is fully distributed PBO, especially for the case that even linear computational dependence on $Q$ is prohibitive.
 Distributed PBO methods, including PTS \citep{Kandasamy2018-Parallelised,hernandez-lobato2017-parallel,vakili2021-scalable,nava2022diversified} and Boltzmann policies derived from vanilla BOs \citep{Garcia-Barcos2019-fully}, select input sets in a fully distributed manner, such as independent posterior sampling, by which they avoid computational dependence on $Q$ in terms of wall-clock time.
 However, by design, these methods do not incorporate other selected inputs, which can result in batches with insufficient diversity.
-In addition, PTS can result in the over-exploration of the nature of TS \citep{Shahriari2016-Taking,takeno2024-posterior}.